Prismic CMS

 }

-export default handler
+export default handlerExit preview route

-file inside the pages/api
+Create a exit-preview.js file inside the pages/api folder, and paste

 the following code: